NewPath-Consulting/ez-wildapricot-webdesigner/README.md

    3. Enter your license key in the quotes `""` to apply your license.

+The Inspector & Editor are only accessible to logged in WildApricot administrators by default, but you can enable EZ WildApricot Web Designer 2 in the public view using this line in the install script:

+`enable_public_editor = true;`

 ## Files Setup

 1. Follow these [instructions to connect to your Wild Apricot file folder](https://gethelp.wildapricot.com/en/articles/198-uploading-and-downloading-files-using-webdav)